How To Advertise Your Small Business in 2026: 10 Best Tips

 2. Build a mobile-optimized website

 A website is considered one of the most important marketing and sales channels for businesses of all sizes.
-And with nearly 60% of global website traffic coming from mobile devices, building a mobile-optimized website is key to supporting a positive user experience for your target audience.
-With a mobile-friendly website, you can improve the results of your small business advertising campaigns when prospective customers engage with your advertisements on mobile devices.
+And with more than 60% of global website traffic coming from mobile devices, building a mobile-optimized website is key to supporting a positive user experience for your target audience.
+With a mobile-friendly website, you can improve the results of your advertising campaigns when prospective customers engage with your advertisements from mobile devices.

 Some steps you can take to optimize your small business for mobile devices include: